Johannes Valentinus Andreae: Rosicrucianism

 Andreae's role in the origin of the Rosicrucian legend is controversial.
-In his autobiography he claimed that the Chymische Hochzeit ("Chymical Wedding of Christian Rosenkreutz") was one of his works—as a "ludibrium", possibly meaning "lampoon".
+In his autobiography he claimed that the Chymische Hochzeit ("Chymical Wedding of Christian Rosenkreutz") was one of his works - as a "ludibrium", possibly meaning "lampoon".
+Modern scholars generally agree on Andreae's authorship of the piece.
 In his Menippus (1617) he argued that he wrote this fake document in his youth, around 1605.
 In his later works, Andreae treated alchemy as a subject of ridicule and placed it with music, art, theatre and astrology in the category of the 'less serious' sciences.
 It is uncertain how to interpret these statements.
 It has been speculated that Andreae may have been under pressure from authorities because of his official relations as a clergyman, or perhaps that he in the meantime converted to a more homodox form of Lutheranism.

-In a later phase of his life, Andreae expressed himself as a pious, orthodox Lutheran theologian who had nothing at all to do with the two great manifestoes of the secret society—the Fama fraternitatis or the Confessio fraternitatis.
+In a later phase of his life, Andreae expressed himself as a pious, orthodox Lutheran theologian who had nothing at all to do with the two great manifestoes of the secret society - the Fama fraternitatis or the Confessio fraternitatis.
 His lifelong commitment appears to have been to found a Societas Christiana or utopian learned brotherhood of those dedicated to a spiritual life, in the hope that they would initiate a second Reformation.

 His writings and efforts provided a potent stimulus to Protestant intellectuals at the beginning of the seventeenth century, and he appears to have inspired the foundation of the Unio Christiana which was established in Nuremberg during 1628 by a few patricians and churchmen under the impetus of Johannes Saubert the Elder.
 This utopian society was later revived in Stuttgart in the early 1660s and another utopian brotherhood known as Antilia (a communal society reminiscent of the monastery) developed in the Baltic during the Thirty Years' War.
 The founders were inspired by both Baconian belief in experimental science and by Andreae's tracts.
 They later attempted to establish a colony on a small island in the Gulf of Riga, and considered immigrating to Virginia.